The Digital Leader

 ‘You must be the change you wish to see.’

 Change is our new normal.
 And whether we like it or not, IT has become synonymous with change.
 IT is not only the super glue but also an integrator to weave all-important change elements such as people, strategy, process, procedure, and information technology seamlessly.
 IT is a cornerstone that can make multidimensional change sustainable for the long term.
 The implication for leaders is clear; you must lead the digitalisation of your organisation.
+You now have a better opportunity than ever to take advantage of the 100% funded Enterprise Ireland Digitalisation Voucher to help your company get started on your Digital Journey.

 1. Reflection and evaluation practices